You’re either completely terrified or intrigued. I am beyond obsessed with the technique and here to share my own positive experience!

 1. My body has more time to process and digest what I am giving it before adding something else into the mix.

-2. It has forced me to be more mindful of what I am eating and making sure I am getting all the nutrients required for a day within my eating time frame.
+2. It has forced me to be more mindful of what I am eating and make sure I am getting all the nutrients required for a day within my eating time frame.

-When I first dabbled in the 16/ 8 method I worked out either in the morning before work or in the evenings with a full work day between.
+When I first dabbled in the 16/ 8 method I worked out either in the morning before work or in the evenings with a full workday between.
 I honestly thought there was no way I could implement this technique into my lifestyle.
-I was a breakfast person to the T, making sure I woke up with ample time to prepare a fairly large breakfast, pack my snacks, lunch, and pre workout regimen for the day.
+I was a breakfast person to the T, making sure I woke up with ample time to prepare a fairly large breakfast, pack my snacks, lunch, and pre-workout regimen for the day.
 I would eat about every 2-3 hours after breakfast until I went to bed… I know that’s a lot, but I also need a lot of calories (that’s just me).
-But, I knew people personally that had amazing success and wanted to give it a solid chance.
+But, I knew people personally who had amazing success and wanted to give it a solid chance.

 MY success resulted from easing myself into the time frame.
-I started with not eating breakfast until about 9am and cutting back in the evening an hour.
-I did this a couple of weeks until it felt normal and moved my time frame up to 10am and back in the evening 2 hours.
-I followed this routine until I was in the 12pm-8pm window and have been able to maintain it ever since.
+I started with not eating breakfast until about 9 am and cutting back in the evening an hour.
+I did this for a couple of weeks until it felt normal and moved my time frame up to 10 am and back in the evening for 2 hours.
+I followed this routine until I was in the 12 pm-8 pm window and have been able to maintain it ever since.
 Like anything it takes time and consistency and results were not immediate.
-If this is something that you want to try, give yourself a fair chance and a couple months to adjust before writing it off completely.
+If this is something that you want to try, give yourself a fair chance and a couple of months to adjust before writing it off completely.